telerik/kendo-ui-core/docs/web/spreadsheet/user-guide.md

 <br>

-> Whenever **Cancel** is displayed as a command and you click on it, it closes an active drop-down list or menu, or exits an open window, and takes you back to the spreadsheet.
+> Whenever **Cancel** is displayed as a command, click on it if you want to close an active drop-down list or menu, or exit an open window, and return to the worksheet.
 >
-> Whenever **Apply** is displayed as a command, click on it after you selected an option to confirm its application.
+> Whenever **Apply** is displayed as a command, click on it if you want an option you selected to be applied.

 ### Shortcut Keys